-Brian Harold May was born on 19th of July 1947 in Hampton, Middlesex, in the UK.
+Sir Brian Harold May was born on the 19th of July 1947 in Hampton, Middlesex, in the UK.
 Brian attended primary school in Feltham during which time he showed an interest in music and his parents registered him for piano lessons, which Brian actually hated.
 When Brian was six years old he started learning to play the ukulele.
 He got very good very quickly and soon he wanted a guitar.
 A Spanish guitar was given to him as a birthday present, but it was too big for him, so he went and modified it.
-With his newly built guitar Brian was listening to, and accompanying records which he played.
+With his newly built guitar, Brian was listening to and accompanying records that he played.
 He quickly moved from playing chords to more advanced details.

-As the time went on and as he played the existing guitar he discovered, that his guitar wasn’t good enough to play music he liked.
-He didn’t have much money and the type of guitars he wanted were too expensive.
+As time went on and as he played the existing guitar he discovered, that his guitar wasn’t good enough to play music he liked.
+He didn’t have much money and the type of guitars he wanted was too expensive.
 Brian and his father decided to build a guitar to fit Brian’s needs exactly.
 This was to become the famous “Red Special” (or fireplace guitar).
 The guitar took about 18 months to build and cost roughly 18 pounds at the time.
 Brian’s friends and schoolmates loved the guitar and offered to buy the guitar from him.
-As he used the new guitar, standard plectrums was letting him down and he tried to find a form of plectrum/pick which would be the best for the sound he exactly wanted to hear.
+As he used the new guitar, standard plectrums were letting him down and he tried to find a form of plectrum/pick that would be the best for the sound he exactly wanted to hear.
 Brian found the only one pick, which could do that; an ordinary English sixpence.